vincentleeuwen/python-cooking-with-objects/README.md

 - Create a file `storage.py`
 - Create a class in this new file

-### 2. Add a initialize method to the Storage class that creates stock for a bunch of ingredients
+### 2. Add an initialize method to the Storage class that creates stock for a bunch of ingredients

 ```python
 from ingredient import Ingredient